Final Fantasy Explorers: Development

 The original concept for Final Fantasy Explorers was the brainchild of director Atsushi Hashimoto, who had previously worked on the Nintendo DS remake of Final Fantasy Legend II.
 Hashimito's original concept was for a multiplayer Final Fantasy role-playing game.
 One of the earliest design choices was the need for players to fight classic summoned monsters, as he felt that their presence would add an air of nostalgic familiarity to the game.
 The game's job system was developed at a later stage, when Hashimoto felt it would be a good fit with the multiplayer function.
 The music is composed by Tsuyoshi Sekito.
 When he began composing music for the title, he only had some pieces of key and concept art to go on, so was worried that he would not create the right kind of music.
 When he did meet the team, they were pleased with the results.
 The game's main theme was designed around the idea of the title characters, while also including darker elements such as "the suffering of the land".
 Explorers was first revealed in early June 2014 in Shonen Jump.
 The official website opened on June 16.
 Hashimoto's main goal was to create a game that was accessible for newcomers to the genre.
-Square Enix is making the game with the idea of turning it into a new action role-playing subseries.
+Square Enix was making the game with the idea of turning it into a new action role-playing subseries.

 Reception

 Final Fantasy Explorers received mixed reviews.
 It received an aggregated score of 69/100 based on 57 reviews on Metacritic.

-IGN stated, "For a few hours at least, Final Fantasy Explorers is a charming little adventure that’s fun to play alone with your monster buddies or with real-life friends.
-But repetitive quests, the lack of a serious challenge until late in the story and a poor travel system eventually broke the charm spell that Explorers had cast upon me."
-While GameSpot stated, "The sheer number of quests and the complexity of customization will keep you busy for hours.
+IGN wrote: "For a few hours at least, Final Fantasy Explorers is a charming little adventure that's fun to play alone with your monster buddies or with real-life friends.
+But repetitive quests, the lack of a serious challenge until late in the story and a poor travel system eventually broke the charm spell that Explorers had cast upon me".
+GameSpot wrote: "The sheer number of quests and the complexity of customization will keep you busy for hours.
 If you like that sort of thing, that is.
-Even though its economy leaves a bit to be desired, it's not clunky enough to dissuade you from working hard to earn items and craft your ultimate armor."
+Even though its economy leaves a bit to be desired, it's not clunky enough to dissuade you from working hard to earn items and craft your ultimate armor".

 Final Fantasy Explorers sold over 265,000 copies in Japan by the end of 2015.